founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 In-depth discussion of prototypal inheritance in `$scope`.
 (More information in the wiki than in the developer guide and/or API docs?)

+### Ben-Yosef: "Writing More Maintainable Angular.js Directives" (2014)
+[[60][60]] \#directive \#require

+Two "best practice" style tips to help orient AngularJS beginners on how to best set up scaleable directives: use isolate scopes wherever possible, and make liberal use of the `require` property in the directive's definition.
+(As an
+aside: it's a fairly straightforward illustration of using `require`.)

 ### Bleigh: "Get Moving with Angular 1.2 Animation and Animate.css" (2013)
 [[32][32]] \#animation

 Michael Bleigh with introductory coverage of animation in AngularJS 1.2.x.

+### Briggs: "Code Organization in Angular" (2014)
+[[61][61]] \#code-organization

+Matt Briggs writing at the Nuology Engineering Blog on how to organize a "large" AngularJS project.
+He covers the naïve method (e.g., all-in-one), following the [angular-seed][16] recommendation, or else splitting by module.
+Splitting by module is his clear recommendation, and he also suggests using it in combination with RequireJS.
+Separating code per module makes sense, but there's still the possibility of winding up with large bloated module files; one "class" per file (organized in per-module directories) seems like the natural next step for the truly large AngularJS application, although there are some potential maintenance headaches with managing that many files.
+(Ask the question though: is it more of a headache to manage the individual files if you have a good build system? or more of a headache to sift through a thousands-of-lines file?)

 ### Burleson: "Dependency Injection using RequireJS & AngularJS" (2013)
 [[48][48]] \#dependency-injection